Landslides

 For more information :

 Ground movement – NEMO – Government of Saint Vincent and the Grenadines.
-Explanations to understand what are the movements of the field, how to deal with it and protect themselves before, during and after.
+Explanations to understand what land movements are, how to deal with them and protect oneself before, during, and after.
 (English)

 Movement of ground – Geohazards – French Government.
 Guide, explanations, practice sheets and French schemes earthquake (French)